-Customers are the ultimate economic buyer of every Solution.
-They are an integral part of the Lean-Agile development process and Value Stream, and have specific responsibilities in SAFe.
+Customers are the ultimate buyer of every Solution.
+They are an integral part of the Lean-Agile development process and the Value Stream and have specific responsibilities in SAFe.

-The Dev Team (Dev Team) is a subset of the Agile Team.
-It consists of the dedicated professionals who can develop and test a story, feature, or component.
-It typically includes software developers and testers, engineers and other dedicated specialists who are required to complete a vertical slice of functionality.
+The Dev Team is a subset of the Agile Team.
+It consists of dedicated professionals who can develop, test, and deploy a Story, Feature, or component.
+The Dev Team typically includes software developers and testers, engineers, and other dedicated specialists required to complete a vertical slice of functionality.

 DevOps is a mindset, a culture, and a set of technical practices.
 It provides communication, integration, automation, and close cooperation among all the people needed to plan, develop, test, deploy, release, and maintain a Solution.

 The DevOps and Release on Demand competency describes how implementing DevOps and a continuous delivery pipeline provides the enterprise with the capability to release value, in whole or in part, at any time necessary to meet market and customer demand.